 The data store holds data for a single forest.
 Although there is a single directory, some directory data is distributed within domains, while other data is distributed throughout the forest without regard for domain boundaries.
-In Windows Server 2003, data can also be distributed to domain controllers according to applications that use the data, where the scope of distribution is set by the application.
+In Windows Server 2003 and later, data can also be distributed to domain controllers according to applications that use the data, where the scope of distribution is set by the application.
 The following table describes the three types of data that are stored in the Active Directory data store.

 Types of Active Directory Data

 In Active Directory, a directory partition is a portion of the directory namespace.
 Each directory partition contains a subtree of the directory objects in the directory tree.
 The same directory partition can be stored as a replica on many domain controllers, and the replicas are updated through directory replication.

 There is an important distinction between the physical storage of a directory partition and its logical position in the directory tree.
 Physically, all objects are stored in a single database table, regardless of the directory partition to which they are assigned because of their object names.
 Logically, the head of a directory partition appears in the naming hierarchy as the topmost object; that is, the Domain container, the Configuration container, and the Schema container each has a distinguished name that identifies its position in the hierarchy.

 Every domain controller stores a replica of a domain directory partition, the configuration directory partition, and the schema partition.
 For more information about these partitions, see “Directory Partitions” later in this section.

 - Although the schema directory partition is replicated to every domain controller in the forest, it can be updated only on the domain controller that holds the schema operations master role.